mapzen/styleguide/src/site/guides/product-names.md

 - Eraser Map: two words, both capitalized, with a space in between.
 - Transitland: Uppercase only the T. Note that the URL is https://transit.land, but use the dot notation only when referring to the website address.

+Note: Mapzen products are built on top of several open source projects that we also are active maintainers on.
+The correct way to discuss this differentiation is to say 'Mapzen Search, powered by Pelias'.

 ## Names from other organizations

 When using another organization's products or trademarks, always defer to their guidelines with spelling and capitalization.
 Do not make it sound like a product that is not from Mapzen is ours.